|Random Old Ads!|

 GRAPHICS / SOUND

 The CPC version has colorful graphics with vivid colors and detailed backdrops but the sprites look "blocky" and poorly animated.
-The action is quite slow compared to the CPC+ and Commodore versions.
+The action is quite slow compared to the CPC+ and Commodore versions (they use hardware sprites here).
 Soundwise, the game is fine having a catchy introductory theme and a (rather repetitive) gameplay tune (but no sound effects at all).

 Amstrad CPC 464/664/6128